Isomorphs in sheared binary Lennard-Jones glass: Transient response: Identifying candidate isomorphs

-In this subsection we compare the methods described so far--the methods for generating isomorphs that involve simulations at one state point, and use data from that simulation, including calculation of quantities after applying a uniform scaling to sampled configurations.
-We have seen above that for the initial density 1.183 and a density increase of 10\%, slightly different estimates of the temperature ratio are given by the different methods, which are summarized in Table~\ref{tab:compare_methods_density1}.
-The largest temperature factor is given by the force method in the steady state flow, while the smallest is given by either the $\gamma$ method or DIC using NVT data or the stress-based DIC using either NVT or SSS data.
-Concentrating from now on on the SSS estimates, the spread between highest and lowest is 3.5\%.
+To summarize the above results, the largest temperature factor is given by the force method in the sheared (NVT) system, while the smallest is given by either the $\gamma$ method or DIC using NVT data or the stress-based DIC using either NVT or SSS data.
+The spread between highest and lowest SSS values is 3.5\%.
 We next consider how this variation depends on the size of the density jump.
 Fig. \ref{fig:different_t}(a) shows the temperature ratios from the aforementioned methods versus density.
 For small density changes, all these methods return similar results with little discrepancy.
-This discrepancy increases with larger density spans, indicating that one needs to be more cautious when finding isomorphs under such situations.
-We note here that the SSS data is obtained from a shear simulation at $\rho=1.183$ and $T=0.3$ cooled with $\dot{T}=10^{-5}$ with $\tilde{\dot{\epsilon}}=10^{-3}$.
+This discrepancy increases with larger density spans, indicating the challenge of identifying isomorphs in these situations.
 Other cooling rates and strain rates were also checked and found to return almost the same results, in particular the order of temperature-estimates is identical.
 On the other hand, the same calculation of temperature ratios (TR) but at a 10\% higher starting density shows much less difference between various methods, as shown in Fig. \ref{fig:different_t}(b).
-The higher the starting density is, the closer the system is to the IPL system, the more accurate the isomorph approximation is, leading to the overall smaller $TR_{\rm max}/TR_{\rm min}$ in Fig. \ref{fig:different_t}(b).
-For our lowest density the value of the correlation coefficient $R$, is around 0.86-0.87 (see the caption to Fig.~\ref{fig:4methods}), lower than the typical criterion of 0.9 for good isomorphs, therefore it is not surprising that the methods give diverging estimates.
-For the next lowest density, 1.301, the value of $R$ is 0.972, substantially higher, and therefore one can expect less divergence between the different methods, as the potential energy landscape becomes increasingly well approximated by that of an IPL.
+The virial-potential energy correlation coefficient $R$ gives a general indication of the quality of hidden scale invariance, with 0.9 being a conventional criterion for good isomorphs\cite{Gnan2009}; for our lowest density $R$ is lower than is, around 0.86-0.87 (Fig.~\ref{fig:4methods}(b)), therefore it is not surprising that the methods give diverging estimates.
+For the next lowest density, 1.301, the value of $R$ is 0.972, substantially higher, and therefore one can expect less divergence between the different methods, as the potential energy landscape becomes increasingly well approximated by that of an inverse power law (IPL) particle interaction.